FredHutch/sas7bdat-specification/sas7bdat.rst

 Hence, users who wish to read and manipulate these files were required to obtain a license for the SAS software, or third party software with support for SAS7BDAT files.
 The purpose of this document is to promote interoperability between SAS and non-commercial, open source software, especially R (http://www.r-project.org/).

-The information below was deduced by examining the contents of many SAS7BDAT dataset downloaded freely from internet resources (see ``data/sas7bdat.sources.RData``).
+The information in this specification was deduced by inspecting a variety of SAS7BDAT datasets downloaded freely from the Internet (see ``test-files/data-file-urls.txt``).
 No guarantee is made regarding its accuracy.

 SAS7BDAT files consist of binary encoded data.